In case your time is short

 Generally speaking, documentation is one area where just about every support team can find room to improve.
 The most common problem we see—de-prioritizing or outright ignoring seemingly insignificant documentation practices—can add up to cause a major drag on operational efficiency, hurting MTTR when incidents occur.

-Often, the optical documentation teams do have is partially or fully outdated.
-Circuits have moved, equipment’s been decommissioned.
-Things have changed in the network, but the processes and workflows used to manage them aren’t being kept up to date.
+Often, the optical documentation teams have is partially or fully outdated.
+Circuits have moved, equipment has been decommissioned.
+Things have changed in the network, but the processes and workflows used to manage them aren’t kept up to date.
 It’s easy to miss just how much of a difference having current documentation and making it accessible without needing to hunt for it can make on core KPIs like MTTR.

 We’ve broken documentation down into three areas in particular: